-U.S. House passes measure to limit Trump's ability to wage war on Iran
+U.S. House passes resolution to limit Trump's ability to wage war on Iran

 The War Powers Act, which was passed in 1973 as Congress reacted to secret bombings during the bitterly divisive Vietnam War, says the House and Senate can pass a resolution to force the withdrawal of troops engaged in a foreign conflict without Congress’ consent.

 It was not immediately clear what would follow if the resolution passes the Senate.
-Legal questions about Congress’ power over the president’s role as commander-in-chief are unresolved.
+Legal questions about Congress’ power over the president’s role as commander in chief of the U.S. military are unresolved.

 House Republican leader Kevin McCarthy, insisted the resolution would have no power over Trump.
 He called it a “meaningless vote” at his weekly news conference.